OlivierZal/com.melcloud.extension/README.md

 ## Introduction

-This app extends the MELCloud Homey app by automatically keeping your air-to-air heat pumps' cooling temperature within 8\u00A0°C of the outdoor temperature.
+This app extends the MELCloud Homey app by automatically keeping your air-to-air heat pumps' cooling temperature within 8 °C of the outdoor temperature.

 Why?